Skip to content

 Stage submodule updates without creating a commit in the umbrella repository.

-Behavior: - Skips repos with update in their skip_for list - Reports merge conflicts if any occur - Does not commit umbrella repo if conflicts are detected
+Behavior: - Skip repos with update in their skip_for list - Report merge conflicts if any occur - Do not commit umbrella repo if conflicts are detected - Include the umbrella repository in the update process unless --no-umbrella is provided

 Examples: